 The purpose of this QAPP is to clearly delineate GBRA QA policy, management structure, and procedures, which are used to implement the QA requirements necessary to verify and validate the surface water quality data collected.
-Figure A5.1 is a map of the Plum Creek watershed.
+Project results will be used to support the achievement of the Geronimo Creek Steering Committee objectives.
+Figure A5.1 is a map of the Geronimo and Alligator Creeks watershed.